OsatoOsazuwa/Speech_Recognition_Algorithm/README.md

 8. [Contributing](#contributing)

 ## Features
-- 🎙️ **Real-Time Speech Recognition**: Speak into your microphone and get the transcription instantly.
+- 🎙️ **Real-Time Speech Recognition**: Upload an audio file and get the transcription instantly.
 - 🌍 **Multi-Language Support**: Supports English, French, and Spanish for transcription.
 - 🛠️ **Choice of API**: Users can choose between **Google Speech-to-Text** and **Vosk** for transcription.
 - 📥 **Download Transcription**: Once the transcription is completed, you can download the text file.